-Drug use or alcohol abuse found with other mental health issues are co-existing disorders, also called a dual diagnosis.
+Drug use or alcohol abuse found with other mental health issues are co-existing disorders, also called a dual diagnosis in Grand Rapids.
 Dual diagnosis treatment is required in order to address the causes and consequences of both disorders simultaneously.
 At Alcohol Drug Treatment Grand Rapids, we can help you find rehabs that will tailor plans to fit the specific needs of patients, ensuring that long term recovery can be achieved.
 To find out more about dual diagnosis treatment options, call 616-828-4790.

 Some disorders are commonly seen together.
-Attention Deficit Hyperactivity Disorder and meth abuse is one.
+Attention Deficit Hyperactivity Disorder and meth abuse are one interaction.
 Meth works on the central nervous system as a stimulant and since stimulants relieve hyperactivity symptoms, people who abuse meth may also have ADHD.
 Another is depression and stimulant abuse.
 People without ADHD feel the full effects of stimulants and stimulants also relieves depression.

 Addiction specialists need to find out any and all co-existing disorders to make sure a proper dual diagnosis is reached.
 Once all is identified, treatment programs will include addressing all issues for best results.